 It can be exciting and, at the same time, overwhelming to look for a blog website theme.
 This also holds when designing your blog.
 It’s challenging, yes, especially if it’s your first time to actually tackle such an endeavor.

-Below are six blog theme and design tips for you to ponder.
+Below are six in-depth blog theme and design tips for you to ponder while you get started.

 How To Choose The Best Theme